ram02z/dev-comments.nvim/README.md

 })
 ```

-Ensure you have the `tree-sitter-comment` installed in Neovim
+Ensure you have the `tree-sitter-comment` parser installed in Neovim

 Run `:TSInstall comment<CR>`